 What to Say Instead: Instead, just wait.
 You don’t have to avoid them forever.
 Just wait until they’re sitting outside enjoying a beverage.

-Why: If you didn’t notice above, talking to your RV neighbors while setting up and tearing down isn’t a good idea.
+Why: As we mentioned earlier, talking to your RV neighbors while setting up and tearing down isn’t a good idea.
 When they’re packing up, they’re following a checklist, whether physical or mental.
 Don’t break that concentration.

 They have a certain order to do things in and need to focus on the tasks at hand to make sure they leave safely and with everything (and everyone) they brought.
 Leave your RV neighbors alone when they’re packing up to leave.

 What to Say Instead: Once they’ve finished their tasks, then feel free to go over and wish them safe travels.
-Make sure the driver sees you.
-Now is the time to say “goodbye,” not while they’re diligently working on packing up.
+This is the time to say “goodbye,” not while they’re diligently packing up.
+Also, make sure the driver sees you as you approach.

 Pro Tip: Stay respectful while RVing by following these 20 Golden Camping Rules.